3 types of process design to help you map your business procedures

 - Support processes prop up your primary processes and may be driven by administrative, compliance, or legal requirements.
 They could include employee onboarding, expense report management, or safety training.

 In either case, the process you design may include a straightforward chain of sequential events, or a compound system of workflows that contribute to your overall goal.
-Your first step, however, should be to determine what process design tools you’ll be using, and whether you’ll be mapping out an entirely new process or overhauling one that already exists.
+Your first step, however, should be to determine whether you’ll be mapping out an entirely new process or overhauling one that already exists.

 1. Process mapping